ShiftFocus, End-to-End Mobile App

 Low Fidelity Wireframes

-The wireframes highlight core features including a task list, Pomodoro timer, and a built-in breathing exercise tool to support self-care and focus.
-The decision to design a mobile app was intentional—its portability allows users to stay anchored throughout the day, whether they’re transitioning between tasks or recovering from a moment of distraction.
-Incorporating an alarm feature also ensures the app can integrate into a user’s morning routine, reinforcing structure from the very start of their day.
+The decision to design a mobile app was also intentional.
+Its portability allows users to stay anchored throughout the day, whether they’re transitioning between tasks or recovering from a moment of distraction.
+Incorporating an alarm also ensures the app can integrate into a user’s morning routine, reinforcing structure from the very start of their day.

 High Fidelity Wireframes